SabakiHQ/deadstones/README.md

 # deadstones

 Simple Monte Carlo function to determine dead stones on a Go board.
+This is a work in progress.